 - C++ API for maximum performance of the application and seamless integration with the existing code base.

 - UnigineScript API for fast iterative scripting language featuring instant compilation and thousands of useful functions.

 You can stick to a single language: C++ if maximum performance is a key factor, or C# for optimum balance.
 In case of C# (.NET), UNIGINE provides the C# Component System integrated into UnigineEditor.
 This approach is deemed to be the most convenient and ensuring good performance for complex applications with elaborate logic.

 Alternatively, you can have different programming languages (C++, C#, and UnigineScript) for different pieces of your project: for example, you can use C++ for base classes and performance consuming operations; and implement some simple application logic in UnigineScript.
 You can also call methods from one API when using another, and manually expand API functionality.

 Tracking changes to files of the project by Version Control System is performed according to the specific rules.

-Building the project is required when you need to build the final release version of the application.
+Packing a final build is required when you need the final release version of the application for publishing.
 It can be done via UnigineEditor.